-Sky One has renewed In The Long Run for its second series.
-The 1985-set sitcom draws inspiration from Idris Elba’s own childhood, with the Luther star serving as creator and star on the project.
+Sky One’s Idris Elba comedy, In The Long Run, is shooting its second and third series back to back.
+The 1985-set sitcom draws inspiration from Elba’s own childhood, with the Luther star serving as creator and star on the project.

 Alongside Elba in the cast are Bill Bailey, Jimmy Akingbola, Madeline Appiah and Kellie Shirley.
 If you’re unfamiliar with the show, Sky’s official press pack, for the show’s first series, described it thusly:

 “In the Long Run is a comedy about family, community and what home really means.
 London 1985.
 Amid the tower blocks and shellsuits, life for Walter (Elba) and Agnes Easmon (Madeline Appiah) is all about quiet routine.
 They arrived from Sierra Leone 13 years ago and are happy earning enough to pay the bills with a bit left over to send back home.

 “Walter works hard alongside his friend and neighbour Bagpipes (Bailey) at a nearby factory while Agnes patrols the estate selling make-up door to door.
 Their British-born son Kobna (Sammy Kamara) and his best mate Dean (Mattie Boys) hang out on the estate playing football and doing their best to dodge the local thugs.